andybeers/class-work-1/README.md

 ### Standards
 * Uphold Code of Conduct - Be Kind
-* Make sure everyone has equally has opportunity to:
+* Make sure everyone has equity in opportunity to:
     * Speak, Ideate, and Lead

 #### Lab Expectations